Soap dispenser: Parts

-How does the liquid soap dispenser work?
+Operation

 The handwash bottle acts much like an air suction device that draws liquid upwards to the user’s hands against the force of gravity.
 When the user presses down the actuator, the piston compresses the spring and upward air pressure pulls the ball upward, along with the liquid product into the dip tube and then reaches the housing.
 When the user releases the actuator, the spring returns the piston and actuator to the normal position and the ball returns to its earlier position to stop the backflow of the liquid back to the bottle.
 This process is called ‘priming' and is only used when the handwash is put in the bottle.

 When the user presses the bottle again, the liquid in the housing is drawn from there and is released out of the actuator.
-During this process, the housing is again filled up with the handwash from the bottle, and the process goes on.
+The housing is again filled up with the handwash from the bottle, and the process goes on.

 Dry soap

-Some soap dispensers take solid bars of soap, and grate, plane, or grind them to flakes or powder as they are dispensed.
+Some soap dispensers grate, plane or grind solid soap bars to flakes or powder as they are dispensed.
 About 40 g fresh weight of soap is equivalent to 1 liter of liquid soap, providing soap for up to 400 handwashings.

 Soap mills are common in public washrooms in Germany.
-Soap graters made specifically for home use also exist; they can be wall-mounted, or free-standing (like a pepper grinder) and waterproof for use in a shower.
-Some graters take specially-dimensioned soap bars, others will take a range of ordinary soap bar sizes.
+Soap graters made specifically for home use can be wall-mounted or free-standing (like a pepper grinder) and waterproof for use in a shower.
+Some graters take specially dimensioned soap bars, others will take a range of ordinary soap bar sizes.

 Dispensers of pre-powdered soaps, such as borax, often take the form of a metal box with a weighted lever; when the lever is pressed, a handful of soap is released.
 Ground soap is also used to wash laundry.